-We have gained an understanding of the process of identification of claims, litigations and contingent liabilities and identified key controls in the process.
-For selected controls we have performed tests of controls.
+We understood the process of identifying claims, litigations, and contingent liabilities and identified key controls in the process.
+For selected controls, we have performed tests of controls.
 Moreover, we have gained an understanding of management's decision process to disclose contingent matters in the financial statements.

-Our procedures also included among others:
+Our procedures also included, among others:

-- Discussion of material legal cases with the Company's Legal Department; - · Analysed responses in legal letters obtained by the Company from the external legal counsels of the Company; - Reviewed and analysed management's detailed assessment of the probability of outcome substantiated by those legal opinions - Sought and obtained confirmations from external legal counsel of the Company - Read the minutes of meetings of the Board of Directors and the Board Audit Committee - Analysed contingent liabilities and changes in provisions for claims and litigations - Assessed the circumstances which contributed to the significant uncertainties in management estimate of provisions together with the impact of the outcome of each matter - Assessed disclosures in the financial statements of material contingencies nature and their measurement.
+- Discussed material legal cases with the Company's Legal Department; - Analysed responses received from the Legal Department / external Legal Counsel of the Company; - Reviewed and analysed management's detailed assessment of the probability of outcome substantiated by those legal opinions; - Read the minutes of meetings of the Board of Directors and the Board Audit Committee; - Analysed the disputes/ cases settled during the year and assessed the reasonableness of provision kept against the amounts settled. - Ascertained the steps taken by the Company so that any disputes/ cases are resolved at the earliest, thus minimising the risk of such disputes turning into claims/cases. - Analysed contingent liabilities and changes in provisions for claims and litigations; - Assessed the circumstances which contributed to the significant uncertainties in management estimate of provisions together with the impact of the outcome of each matter; and - Assessed disclosures in the financial statements of material contingencies nature and their measurement.